peej/tripel-keyboard/README.md

   * If you want to use a socket for your Pro Micro, solder on a socket instead.
 * Solder on the USB connector to the underside of the left PCB.
 * Insert the switches into the plate.
-  * If using a XD75 ortholinear plate, you will need to modify the bottom row to allow the placing of the 1.5u modifier keys.
+  * If using a XD75 ortholinear plate, you will need to modify it if you are using the 1.5u bottom row layout.
+* Join the PCBs together by solder the solder bridges between the PCBs.
+  * Solder the top right 3 pad bridge to the right PCB as indicated by the soldermask.
+  * Solder the middle left 3 pad bridge to the left PCB as indicated by the soldermask.
+  * Solder both 8 pad bridges.
+  * Use small bent pieces of trimmed diode wire to bridge the solder bridges instead of just using solder.
 * Put the stabilizer together and fit it into the left and right PCBs.
   * If you forget the stabilizer you will need to unsolder all of the switches so as to fit it.
   * Don't forget to trim and lube your stabilizer before fitting if you want to.